Ngā wāhanga tohuAward categories

 Te Tohu Ratonga Tūmatanui o AotearoaThe New Zealand Public Service Medal

-The New Zealand Public Service Medal is awarded to public servants who have given meritorious service.
+The New Zealand Public Service Medal is awarded to public servants who have given service that’s worthy of merit.

 Medal recipients are people who:

 - demonstrate an outstanding commitment to New Zealand and New Zealanders